 How do you calculate your conversion pricing?

-We take the cost of the power-train+ components required for the conversion + the nationwide average fabrication shop’s hourly rate of $100 and we end up with the total for the conversion project.
-The typical diesel conversion has 80-100 hours of labor factored into the price.
-So, that translates into $8,000-$10,000 in billable labor hours.
-Many times, we have much more labor into a project than that, but since our pricing is ALL-INCLUSIVE, we do NOT bill any additional hours to the customer.
-We are the only fabrication shop around that openly posts our pricing right up front on our website.
-This is mainly from being experienced.
-We know what the project components cost, and how long it will take us to do it.
+We take the cost of the power-train+ components required for the conversion + the nationwide average shop rate of $100/hr and we end up with the total for the conversion project.
+The typical diesel conversion has 100-120 hours of labor factored into the price.
+So, that translates into $10,000-$12,000 in billable labor hours.
+Many times, we have far more labor into a project than that, but since our pricing is ALL-INCLUSIVE, we do NOT bill additional hours to the customer.
+We are the only fabrication shop around that openly posts our pricing on our website.
+This comes from being experienced in the fact that we know what the project components cost, and how long it will take us to do it.
 The average cost of all components needed for a conversion is around $15k so using the cost of components + labor model, one can expect to spend in the neighborhood of $25k for a completed conversion.
 This can vary wildly depending on the type of conversion project and model of the vehicle.
 But, this should serve as an effective guide for accurate pricing.

 I was figuring $4-5k…